DANNY YANG

 Featured at Data Through Design, an annual art exhibition taking place during Open Data Week and funded by the City of New York.

 The colors and form of the sculpture are inspired by Isamu Noguchi's light sculptures and NASA's climate spiral visualization.
+Check out our article in the Nightingale for more info.

 Press: Ouvert Magazine